 The light which before had streamed into the arena was now lessening, as though night were falling, gradually, but at an unnatural pace.

-"He must attack, he must run, there is little time!" exclaimed Peisistratus.
+"He must attack, he must run, there is little time!"
+"The mirrors!" said Peisistratus.
+"They are turning!"
+"It is getting dark," said Cabot, suddenly.

+exclaimed Peisistratus.
 "I think there is no time," said Cabot.

 "The shutters are closing!" said Peisistratus.

-"I cannot see!" said Cabot.
+"I cannot see!" said Cabot

 "Nor I!" said Peisistratus.